aplinet/laravel-przelewy24/README.md

 ```

 ## Events
-When transaction receiver from this package is enabled (`disable_package_routes` setting) you can listen for predefined events dispatched by default webhook controller:
+When transaction receiver from this package is enabled (`package_routes` setting) you can listen for predefined events dispatched by default webhook controller:
 - `\Adams\Przelewy24\Events\TransactionReceived::class` - transaction was successfully received (signature is valid).
 If you don't use automatic verification you need to do it manually to charge prepaid money,
 - `\Adams\Przelewy24\Events\TransactionVerified::class` - transaction was successfully received and verified via provider's API.
 After dispatching this event, prepaid money is already added to your account.